The Best Composting Toilet Medium (and How to Use It)

 It is important to use sawdust from un-treated timber as the chemicals and glue can be harmful to soil organisms.

 Damp wood shavings are better than dry wood shavings at beginning the composting process as they become biologically active.
-If you are using a urine diverting toilet like cuddy or cuddy lite, consider storing your shavings outside in the rain or spraying them with water before storing it near the toilet for use.
+If you are using a urine diverting toilet like Cuddy or Cuddy Lite, consider storing your shavings outside in the rain or spraying them with water before storing it near the toilet for use.

-Benefits of Sawdust and wood shavings
+Benefits of sawdust and wood shavings

 Wood is produced and used all over the world, making this one of the most common and available composting toilet mediums.
 It is likely there's a business nearby who has unwanted sawdust you may be able to get for free.